 - Seller is the same person or group who released the confirmed IOSFA leak

-Today on a popular hacker forum an unknown hacker or hacker group claims to possess means to access a sensitive and restricted Argentine government network linked to communications and technology.
+Today on a popular dark web hacker forum, an unknown hacker or hacker group claims to possess the means to access a sensitive and restricted Argentine government network linked to communications and technology.

-Allegedly, interested buyers are able to buy access – which will be carried out through a VPN – and domain administrator network credentials with direct access to the domain controller, that will allow them to access the communications network of the Argentine government.
+Allegedly, interested buyers can buy access – which will be carried out through a VPN – and domain administrator network credentials with direct access to the domain controller, that will allow them to access the communications network of the Argentine government.

-The seller is the same individual or group who a few weeks ago released sensitive data on more than one million members of various Argentine military branches and police agencies.
+The seller is the same individual or group who released sensitive data on more than one million members of various Argentine military branches and police agencies a few weeks ago.

 Privacy Affairs broke the previous story on September 29.
-Next day, the IOSFA (Institute of Social Work of the Armed Forces) confirmed that the database leak did indeed take place, however added that the data was outdated.
+The next day, the IOSFA (Institute of Social Work of the Armed Forces) confirmed that the database leak had occurred; however, it added that the data was outdated.

-In both of these instances the alleged seller was the exact same forum poster, raising the strong possibility that this new breach may also be legitimate.
+In both of these instances, the alleged seller was the same forum poster, raising the strong possibility that this new breach may also be legitimate.

-The same seller involved in the above mentioned two leaks currently also has a third forum thread claiming to posses and sell personal data on nearly all Argentine citizens.
+The same seller involved in the two leaks mentioned above has a third forum thread claiming to possess and sell personal data on nearly all Argentine citizens.

-The forum post claims that buyers will be able to get ID card data on nearly every Argentine citizen on request.
+The forum post claims that buyers can get ID card data on nearly every Argentine citizen on request.
 The seller intends to sell these on an individual basis.

 The hacker claims that they have data on several million Argentine citizens.

-The data allegedly includes information such as photo, names, surnames, addresses, processing number, type of ID, code located on the back of the card (three lines barcode) calculated by an algorithm.
+The data allegedly includes information such as photos, names, surnames, addresses, processing numbers, type of ID, and code on the back of the card (three lines barcode) calculated by an algorithm.

-The hackers claim that the processing number and the code located on the back of the card will allow criminals to create authentic looking fake ID cards.
+The hackers claim that the processing number and the code on the back of the card will allow criminals to create authentic-fake ID cards.

 It is unclear if this data leak is real – but we again want to point out that this is the same seller as the one who earlier leaked the officially confirmed IOSFA leak.

-If real, the hackers may appear to be a sophisticated threat actor who managed to somehow penetrate the IT infrastructure of the Argentine government.
+If real, the hackers may appear to be a sophisticated threat actors who managed to penetrate the Argentine government’s IT infrastructure.